Individual vs. Group Psychotherapy: How is the therapeutic process different?

-Nancy Wesson, PhD, Licensed Psychologist, Certified Group Psychotherapist
+by Nancy Wesson, Ph.D, Licensed Psychologist, Certified Group Psychotherapist (CGP), founder of CSGP

 Individual and group psychotherapy are both considered effective and highly therapeutic forms of psychotherapy.
 However there are differences in how the therapeutic process works in the two modalities of psychotherapy.
-In this article group psychotherapy will refer to group psychotherapy with a special emphasis on interpersonal group psychotherapy as defined by Yalom & Leszcz (2005) Individual psychotherapy will be defined as the one on one therapeutic process between a client and an individual psychotherapist.
+In this article individual psychotherapy will be defined as the one on one therapeutic process between a client and an individual psychotherapist.
+Group psychotherapy will refer to psychotherapy within a group with several clients meeting at the same time.
+There is a special emphasis in this article on interpersonal group psychotherapy as defined by Yalom.

 - Different therapeutic alliance: in individual psychotherapy the therapeutic alliance is between a client and a psychotherapist.
 In group psychotherapy the therapeutic alliance is with the group.

-- Individual psychotherapy is a one on one therapeutic relationship with a The group psychotherapist has a different role in the therapeutic process.
-The group psychotherapist leads a group through the therapeutic process.
+- Individual psychotherapy is a one on one therapeutic relationship with a psychotherapist.
+The group psychotherapist has a different role in the therapeutic process.
+The group psychotherapist leads a group comprised of several clients through the therapeutic process.

-- Different therapeutic factors (elements of the change process) are at work in group psychotherapy than in individual psychotherapy.
+- Different therapeutic factors (components of the change process) are at work in individual and group psychotherapy.

 - Unlike individual psychotherapy, group psychotherapy is a team approach.